 Consular Services to Australian citizens and permanent residents living in and travelling through Thailand are provided by the Embassy, the Consulate-General in Phuket and the Honorary Consuls in Koh Samui and Chiang Mai

 The Australian Embassy wishes to advise that there was an increase in notarial fees on 1 January 2017.
+For the new notarial fee structure for 2018 please click on this link.

 The Consular Services Section is open from 0830-1600 hours Monday to Friday (excluding Embassy public holidays).